When I have my period, can I go a whole school day without changing the pad? – Kim*

 can build up.

-Changing your pad every 3 or 4 hours (more if your period is heavy) is good hygiene and helps prevent
+Changing your pad every 3 or 4 hours (more if your period is heavy) is good hygiene and helps

-class to class.
+around from class to class.

 Changing pads often also helps prevent accidental leaks.
 If your period suddenly